 Also in the DQS Blog: What exactly does the standard understand by scope in chapter 4.3, what points need to be considered?
 Is the standard at all relevant for me as a decision-maker in a small or medium-sized company?

 The next step is to identify those environmental aspects that cause or can cause a significant change in the environment and are therefore relevant for the environmental management system.
 It is essential that your company can control or at least influence the identified environmental aspects.

 Environmental aspects in the life cycle assessment

 At the same time, the environmental standard requires that the life cycle of both products and services be taken into account when determining the environmental aspects.
 For example, this can also include environmental aspects along with environmental impacts resulting from the treatment of products at the end of their life cycle - possibly long after your product has left the company.
-Of course, the beginning of the life cycle also plays a role here, keywords here being, for example, the procurement of raw materials or components for a product.
+Of course, the beginning of the life cycle also plays a role here, a keyword here being, for example, the procurement of raw materials or components for a product.

 However, the standard requirements do not include the preparation of a proper eco-balance of products or services.
-A.6.1.2 in the annex to ISO 14001 states that "careful consideration" of the individual stages of the life cycle over which the company can exert an influence is sufficient.
+A.6.1.2 in the annex to DIN ISO 14001 states that "careful consideration" of the individual stages of the life cycle over which the company can exert an influence is sufficient.